 Turnitin for Students

-Beginning in Spring 2013, Turnitin, the plagiarism checking tool, will be available in Blackboard and Canvas.
+Turnitin, the plagiarism checking tool, is available in Canvas.
 Instructions on using this tool for students are posted below.
-For instructions for faculty, please see our instructor guides for Blackboard and Canvas.
+For instructions for faculty, please see our instructor guide for Canvas.

 For faculty, researchers, graduate students, and undergraduate students engaged in high level research who are interested in checking their own materials for plagiarism, we have also licensed iThenticate.
 This tool is the scholarly/publishing version of Turnitin.
 For more information on this tool, please see our documentation: iThenticate